 No one hopes to end up in a nursing home, but it happens to the best of us.
 When your loved one reaches a point where her physical or mental abilities prevent her from being safe in her own home, a long-term care facility may be the next step.
 This can be a difficult and confusing time.
 How will your loved one pay the overwhelming cost?
 What will happen to the assets she had hoped to leave to her family?

 While you may feel alone in this process, you don’t have to be.
-With guidance from the Elder Law team at Legacy Lawyers, you will find the right placement and create a plan to help pay for it—without touching your loved one’s assets and property.
+With guidance from the Elder Law attorneys at Legacy Lawyers, you will find the right placement and create a plan to help pay for it—without touching your loved one’s assets and property.

 Why You Need an Elder Law Plan